 Most vegetables will do best if stored in the crisper drawer of your refrigerator.
 What make the crisper drawer unique is that you have the ability to control the humidity in the drawer—when the vents are closed it is less humid (what fruit prefers) and when they are open it is more humid (what vegetables prefer).
 Here are some of the vegetables that prefer the crisper drawer, in order of how quickly you need to use them up:

-3 to 7 days: lettuce and other leafy greens such as kale, chard, and spinach.
+Lettuce and other leafy greens such as kale, chard, and spinach.
 The more delicate the leaf, the quicker it will go bad.
-It is best to store lettuces in a plastic bag.
-For spinach, it is best to wash it, dry the leaves, and then store in a paper towel-lined container or salad spinner.
+It’s best to store lettuces in a plastic bag.
+For spinach, it is best to wash it, dry the leaves, and then store it in a paper towel-lined container or salad spinner.

 Storing Stalks